 5. Bass Point lookout marker

 The Lizard, south west CornwallAt seven feet high, this lofty chaise longue needs a leg up, or an impromptu ladder.
 Yet even sitting on the turf at the base you get a sense of what's it like to be a gull.
-With its sister nearby Church Cove, these res beacons form a triangle with a lethal reed to alter fishermen.
+With its sister nearby Church Cove, these red beacons form a triangle with a lethal reef to alert fishermen.

 6. Stairways to heaven